 – Neonatal X-linked SMA with arthrogryposis,

-In the above cases, there are additional symptoms of pons-cerebellar degeneration, diaphragmatic paralysis, contractions, weakness and respiratory failure.
+In the above cases, there are additional symptoms of pons-cerebellar degeneration, diaphragmatic paralysis, contractures, weakness and respiratory failure.

-It can be achieved by taking a personal and family history, with appropriate clinical examination, where muscle atrophy or weakness is present in torso, upper and lower limbs, muscle biopsy, electromyography and genetic testing.
+It can be achieved by taking a personal and family history, with appropriate clinical examination, where muscle atrophy or weakness is present in torso, upper and lower limbs, muscle biopsy (rarely), electromyography (rarely) and genetic testing mainly.

-Prevention can be achieved through prenatal testing, when there is a familiar history, with preimplantation diagnosis at the beginning of pregnancy, and with the detection of vectors in patient families or the general population.
+Prevention can be achieved through prenatal testing, when there is a familiar history, with preimplantation diagnosis at the beginning of pregnancy, newborn screening and with screening of carriers in patient families or the general population.

 Neuromuscular and Myoskeletal Evaluation

 Among the tests included in the clinical examination is the physical that focuses on the neuromuscular system and its lesions, depending on the level of severity.
 This includes various ways of assessing the strength and extent of joint mobility using special scales and timed tests.
 They are usually performed every 6 months, unless there are special circumstances.
-This makes it possible to detect any changes over time and to identify elements that require intervention.
+There is the options of detecting any changes over time and identify elements that require intervention.